 August 17th, 2018 - TD Convention Center

 The informative and interactive workshop will feature keynote discussions and breakout sessions focused around innovations that are helping to improve air quality while in many cases also providing financial benefits for an individual, business or local government.
-After an opening session, attendees will self-select into the breakout sessions that best fit their interest: Home, Car/Travel or Business (each breakout session will be held twice to provide an opportunity to attend the two sessions of greatest interest).
+After an opening session, will have the opportunity to hear from presenters from three distinct market segments: Home, Transportation and Business.
 The workshop will conclude with lunch and a keynote program.

 Individual tickets (including lunch) are $20 and advance registration is requested.

 Sponsorship opportunities are still available - contact Dewey Evans at email@example.com for more information.